8 Recommendations to Strengthen Your Pinterest Presence

 1. It’s Not About Marketing, it’s About Building a Community

 Pinterest is a social site like any other including Facebook, Twitter and Google+.
 The key to success is to build a community around your brand and your biggest pinners.
 Recognize and reward your loyal pinners whether it’s in the form of a discount or some behind-the-scene action like running a pre-sale for your loyal pinners.
-Adding a human touch to your Pinterest marketing strategy will help your presence on the social site.
+Adding a human touch to your Pinterest marketing strategy

 2. Don’t be Selfish